andrewt3000/web_development/README.md

 # Dev Ops

+### Old School: hosting on a computer
+In production, on some old projects, the front end is served through node.
+This avoids cors issues because everything is served from the same domain.

+Host node using [pm2](https://pm2.keymetrics.io/) and used [nginx](https://www.nginx.com/) for web server on linux amazon aws ec2 instances.

-### Current Prefered Deployment
+### Current Prefered Deployment: hosting on container service
 Azure blob storage for images.
-Azure blob storage for front end.
+Azure blob storage and cdn for front end.
 Azure App Services to host the app.
 Database is hosted on [mongo db atlas](https://cloud.mongodb.com).

-Using azure pipelines to deploy when posting to master. (see azure-pipelines.yaml)
+Using azure pipelines to deploy when posting to master (continuous deployment). (see azure-pipelines.yaml)
 Currently github app installed under: github: Settings -> Integrations -> Azure pipelines -> Configure.

-###### Previous project deployments
-In production, on some old projects, the front end is served through node.
-This avoids cors issues because everything is served from the same domain.

-In the past, I have hosted node using [pm2](https://pm2.keymetrics.io/) and used [nginx](https://www.nginx.com/) for web server on linux amazon aws ec2 instances.

-### Serverless
+### Future: Serverless?
 The upside to serverless is scalability and paying only for what you use.
 The downside is propreitary apis and lack of control of the environment.
 For instance, I had an issue with aws lambda because it only supporting an older version of node.

 ##### Azure